lxc/incus/doc/api-extensions.md

 directly, with graphics and video acceleration.
 One host GPU can be shared by several VMs and the host keeps using it.
 The `blob.size` device option sets the host-visible blob window (default 2GiB).
 Requires QEMU 11.0.0 or newer.

+## `instance_port_forward`

+This adds a new `POST /1.0/instances/NAME/port-forward` API endpoint which upgrades the connection to a raw TCP connection to the specified address and port inside of the instance.

+For containers, the connection is established directly by the server from within the container's network namespace.
+For virtual machines, the request is forwarded to the `incus-agent` which then handles the connection, this is controlled by the new `port-forward` agent feature.

+A matching `incus port-forward` command is added to the client, providing a local TCP listener which forwards every connection to the instance.